touhedul/interview-task/README.md

 Ensure the following prerequisites are met before proceeding with the installation:

-PHP 8.2 with the GD extension enabled
+PHP 8.2 with the GD extension enabled,
 MySQL

 ## Installation Instructions